 |Job Title||What they do||How to become one|

-Job Outlook for other majors in Health and Physical Education
+Job Outlook for other majors in Parks, Recreation and Leisure Facilities Management

 |Job Title||Number of jobs||Median Salary||Job outlook|